Articles

 An Overview of Polls for (Android) (Mobile) Developers in 2016

 Last year I started a weekly routine consisting on posting on my Twitter a poll every Monday, with topics related to Android / Mobile / Software Engineering (in that order).
 It has been a total of 18 polls during the year, with an overwhelming response and engagement of the community.
 (On a side note, I can‘t stress enough how lucky I am of being able to be a part of the Worldwide Android District.
+It has changed my life in so many ways)

 On properly using volatile and synchronized